 EXEC sp_execute_external_script @language =N’Python’, @script=N’ OutputDataSet = InputDataSet; ‘, @input_data_1 = N’SELECT 1 AS hello’ WITH RESULT SETS (([hello] int not null)); GO

-You should acquire single value: hello 1.
+You should acquire a single value: hello 1.

-As you can read input data are transferred to Python script in @input_data_1 parameter and can accessed in Python as a Pandas DataFrame InputDataSet.
+As you can read input data are transferred to Python script in @input_data_1 parameter and can access in Python as a Pandas DataFrame InputDataSet.
 Analogically output Pandas DataFrame should be named OutputDataSet, but SQL Server would know only values of the output data.
-You should define column names and types in “WITH RESULT SETS” statement.
+You should define column names and types in the “WITH RESULT SETS” statement.

 You may also find it interesting – Data Understanding with Data Visualization.